The Cliffs at North Shore - a high point for walking in Blackpool

 Man-made landscape at Blackpool North Shore: Cliffs

 Their ‘Pulhamite’ used a secret mix of cement, poured over brick, clinker, smaller rocks and building rubble.
-The mixture made what was seen as a quite realistic rockery landscape at the time.
+At the time, the mixture made what was seen as a quite realistic rockery landscape.
 Back in the day, the geological accuracy of their rock formations was one of their main selling points.

 Artificial rocks at North Shore Cliffs